CoRT: Complementary Rankings from Transformers: Appendix: Implementation Details

-\textbf{Hardware.} If not otherwise stated, we conducted our experiments and evaluations using up to four NVIDIA GTX 2080 TI graphic cards in combination with 128GB DDR4 RAM and either an Intel Core i9-10900X or an Intel Core i9-9900KS.
+We use up to four NVIDIA GTX 2080 TI graphic cards in combination with 128GB DDR4 RAM and an Intel Core i9-9900KS processor.
+We use \emph{PyTorch} \cite{pytorch19} and \emph{HuggingFace's Transformers} \cite{wolf19} as deep learning libraries.
+BM25 rankings are generated using the \emph{Anserini} toolkit \cite{yang17}.